Stop Sleeping On Microgreens, The Most Nutrient-Dense Food You Can Easily Grow At Home

 Microgreens have as much as 40 times higher vitamin and mineral concentrations than their adult counterparts!
 For vitamins C, E, and K, you’ll find significantly higher concentrations in tiny plant form.
-In a 2012 study, researchers found that all studied varieties had, at a minimum, four to six times more nutrients than the mature leaves of the same plant.
-Another study found the microgreens contained higher levels of bioactive components like vitamins and carotenoids than the mature plants.
+In a 2012 study1, researchers found that all studied varieties had, at a minimum, four to six times more nutrients than the mature leaves of the same plant.
+Another study1 found the microgreens contained higher levels of bioactive components like vitamins and carotenoids than the mature plants.
 While microgreens shouldn’t necessarily replace fiber-rich salads that help with satiety, they should absolutely be in the mix.

 Microgreens are filled with flavor.

 Small but mighty is the best way to describe the flavor of microgreens—imagine the flavors of fully grown radish, beet, and herbs, and then distill it.
 A bite into microgreens is impactful and can enhance any dish.
 By picking the right microgreen, you can add an extra layer of pepperiness, nuttiness, or herbal qualities to your recipe.
 They're also the ultimate visual tool (i.e., Instagram gold).
 They add texture, shape, and color to every dish.

 While microgreens entered pop culture as garnishes in high-end restaurants, you're not limited to garnishes.
 When researchers looked2 at how people accepted microgreens, it significantly correlated with the acceptability of the microgreen flavors.
 So pick what you like!
 Add them to wraps and toasts, top stir fries and salads, and even add them to smoothies.
 They're a great way to build out an entree like a baked salmon with a light salad paired with a crisp watermelon radish.
 Because they are so delicate, microgreens are best used raw immediately after cutting.